mindkin/hourfleet/docs/datasecurity.md

 Hourfleet must sanitize all PII data returned from all API responses so that this confidential information is not inadvertantly revealed unintentionally to any external party, except the owner of the PII data or a trusted recipient of that data for the purposes of operating the car sharing network.

-For example, if a user requests their own user profile from Hourfleet, the response from Hourfleet may contain certain PII data of theirs (i.e. their email address, drivers license).
+For example: if a user requests their own user profile from Hourfleet, the response from Hourfleet may contain certain PII data of theirs (i.e. their email address, drivers license).
 However, if a user requests another users' profile, all unnecessary PII data will be removed from the response.

 > Note: In some cases, certain PII data must be shared between certain users in certain circumstances during normal operations.
 For example, the email address and phone number of a car owner might need to be shared with the borrower of their car for the purposes of directly contacting them in an emergency situation while using the car.
 Hourfleet, ensures that this data is kept confidential between these parties.